As of writing I am managing the testing of a large enterprise IT program, where we are implementing a new commercial enterprise solution (COTS).

 - Why don’t the project want our involvement on this?

-... but that was “just feelings”, he wrote in the end.
+... but that was “just feelings”, they wrote in the end.
 And indeed it is – No matter how it looks at first, it’s always a people problem and even if we have a successful test automation effort – we can still fail to appreciate the experts knowledge and by that fail to solve the business problems.

 More about “Leading when the experts test” at ConTest NYC 2019.